TPei/simple-day-tracker/README.md

-examples for thins you could track: weeks/days in which: you were very (un)productive you spent more money than you wanted you met with someone or someone from a group of certain people
+examples for thins you could track: weeks/days in which:
+- you were very (un)productive
+- you spent more money than you wanted
+- you met with someone or someone from a group of certain people

 By default the trackings folder is empty and tracking files are created on firs use.
 If there are any file permission problems on your system simply create the aforementioned empty .txt files.

+visualize weekdays won't work yet